Chargeback and Joint Agreement FAQs

 A resident is a person whose permanent residence has been determined to be within the Triton College District; Community College district #504.
 The student must provide documentation to prove residency.
 Acceptable forms: Driver’s license or State ID.
 If a student moves from Triton College district while on an approved Chargeback, the Chargeback will be valid only for the remaining unexpired semesters.

-Note: If a student works in the Triton College district 30 hours or more a week, the student may be considered for in-district tuition.
-A “Company Contract” form must be completely filled out and turned in to the Chargeback Office for consideration.
+Note: If a student works in the Triton College district 35 hours or more a week, the student may be considered for in-district tuition.
+An “In-District Worker” form must be completely filled out and turned in to the Chargeback Office for consideration.

 How about consideration for distance and inconvenience?